erikodes-community/pyspark-farm/tutorials/pyspark_and_python_imports.md

 So, when we say `from pyspark.sql import SparkSession`, a line in `pyspark.sql.__init__` tells Python to go and look in `pyspark.sql.session` for `SparkSession`.

-For a demonstration of how this works, without the large PySpark codebase to distract us, let's look at
+For a demonstration of how this works, without the large PySpark codebase to distract us, let's look at `my_cool_package`.